FCL vs LCL: How to Choose the Right Mode

 Cost Comparison

 The financial tipping point between FCL and LCL usually happens between 10 and 15 CBM.
-Below that, LCL is typically more economical.
+Below that, LCL is usually cheaper.
 Above that, FCL starts making more sense on a per-container basis.

 But cost per CBM is not the only variable.
 In LCL, there are additional charges like CFS fees, handling fees, and co-loading surcharges that can make total cost higher than expected.
+Our guide to LCL shipping rates breaks down these charges in detail.
 In FCL, cost is more predictable: freight + THC + documentation fees.

 Transit Time Comparison